Pests and animal welfare

 St Albans City and District Council has contracted out the pest control service to SDK Environmental Limited (trading as DialAPest) which provides a comprehensive service for domestic properties.

-- online to book an appointment or a call back
+Please follow the links below to book an appointment or a call back.

 alternatively please phone on 03444 828 325 (09:00-17:00 seven days a week).

 Rats and mice are treated free of charge within residential properties; there is a charge for other pests.
 Payment is from your debit or credit card once the booking is confirmed.
 Discounts are available if you are in receipt of benefits – check for details when booking.
 You can find more information about treatments and charges below.

 Rats Toggle accordion